automacao-info/ai-webcomponents/examples/ai-block/README.md

 Open http://localhost:8080/ in your browser

-You can see something two blocks with title and contents.
+You can see two blocks with title and contents like this image bellow

 ![View 02](view-02.png)